edgexfoundry/app-service-configurable/snap/README.md

 then it might be left in a failed state.
 This situation might be more likely on constrained hardware (e.g. RPi).

-This snap, therefore, implements a basic retry loop with a maximum `start-up duration` and `startup-interval`.
+This snap, therefore, implements a basic retry loop with a maximum `startup-duration` and `startup-interval`.
 If the dependent services are not available, the service sleeps for the defined interval and then tries again up to a maximum duration.
 EdgeX services wait for dependencies (e.g. core-data) to become available and will exit after reaching the maximum duration if the dependencies aren't met.